Measured foliations at infinity of quasi-Fuchsian manifolds close to the Fuchsian locus: Necessary condition for paths with small filling measured foliations at infinity

 where $W^{(2,2)}$ is the classical Sobolev space.
-It is clear that $u_{s}$ solves Equation (\ref{step1}) if and only if $(u_{s},s)$ is a solution for Equation (\ref{step2}).
-We want to first compute the differential $dF(u,s)$ and the linearised operator with respect to $s$ of the function $F(u_{s},s)$.
-On differentiation we obtain:
+The Fr{\'e}chet derivative is given by: It is clear that $u=u_{s}$ solves Equation (\ref{step1}) if and only if $(u_{s},s)$ is a solution for Equation (\ref{step2}).
+We now see the linearised operator with respect to $u$ of the function $F(u,s)$ which has the expression:

-where $\dot u_{s}$ is the derivative of $u_{s}$ with respect to $s$.
-Now for a fixed $s$ consider the linear operator $L_{u_{s}}$ associated to $F(u_{s},s)$ computed by linearizing with respect to the variable $u_{s}$.
-This has the expression: